Skip to content

 NameTypeValue

-left and right y-planesperiodicity: rotationantiperiodic
+left and right Y-planesperiodicity: rotationantiperiodic

 rotor-stator interfacecontinuitypotential equality on both sides